datastax/cpp-driver/topics/basics/uuids/README.md

 # UUIDs

 UUIDs are 128-bit identifiers that can be used to uniquely identify information without requiring central coordination.
-These are often used in Cassandra as for primary and clustering keys.
+These are often used in Cassandra for primary and clustering keys.
 There are two types of UUIDs supported by the driver (and Cassandra), version 1 which is time-based and version 4 which is randomly generated.
 Version 1 can be used with Cassandra'a `timeuuid` type